Rule of Law

 A real palpable sickness has entered into the minds and hearts of our conservative brothers and sisters.

-I lament that it may be caused by a weariness of our rocket speed societal changes.
+It may be caused by a weariness of our rocket-speed societal changes.

 A weariness caused by the stress of too much too fast.